 - However, in the unlikely event the Department of Treasury fails to provide such notice before the end-of-day process, the securities would become “frozen” and non-transferrable.

-- We understand from informal discussions that clearing banks and central counterparties have developed procedures to try to align their systems with Fedwire’s procedures and facilitate the continued transferability of U.S. Treasury securities subject to a payment delay.
+- We understand from past informal discussions that clearing banks and central counterparties have developed procedures to try to align their systems with Fedwire’s procedures and facilitate the continued transferability of U.S. Treasury securities subject to a payment delay.

 III.
 Key Considerations for Market Participants upon a Treasury Debt Payment Delay

 - Although substantial work has been done to address many of the operational challenges of a U.S. government payment delay, market participants should also consider the various legal implications.
 These considerations are wide-ranging, but we have sought to summarize a few critical points below.
-Note that the below summary does not address additional implications if U.S. Treasury securities are “frozen” in Fedwire, as that will present additional legal and regulatory considerations and seems quite unlikely given the steps that have been taken to ensure U.S. Treasury securities remain transferable.
+The below summary does not address additional implications if U.S. Treasury securities are “frozen” in Fedwire, as that will present additional legal and regulatory considerations and seems quite unlikely given the steps that have been taken to ensure U.S. Treasury securities remain transferable.

 - Would U.S. Treasuries remain good collateral/margin?
-Market participants may wish to consider whether they can continue to collect or post U.S. Treasuries as collateral.
+Market participants may wish to determine whether they can continue to collect or post U.S. Treasuries as collateral.
 In many cases, this question will have a number components:

 - Does the relevant documentation allow the posting of U.S. Treasuries following a payment delay?
 The answer to this question will generally depend on the terms of particular agreement.
 Fortunately, many industry agreements do not require that U.S. Treasury securities be performing in order to be eligible collateral.
 However, it is possible that these terms could be modified in the applicable schedule or annex to the agreement.